princessmiku/MariaDB-SQLBuilder/wiki/builder/update.md

 # Repeatable
 - [all of conditions builder](https://github.com/princessmiku/MariaDB-SQLBuilder/wiki/Builder---Conditions)
 - [all of base join extention](https://github.com/princessmiku/MariaDB-SQLBuilder/wiki/Builder---Base-Join-Extention)
-- `set(column: str, value: Union[str, int, None])` - set the data of a specific column
+- `set(column: str, value)` - set the data of a specific column
-- `join_set(join_table: str, join_column: str, value: [Union[str, int, None]])` - set the data of a specific column of a join table, but you have to specify the table of the join from which you want to set the column.
+- `join_set(join_table: str, join_column: str, value)` - set the data of a specific column of a join table, but you have to specify the table of the join from which you want to set the column.
 - `im_sure_im_not_use_conditions()` - security so that you do not unknowingly overwrite everything
 - `set_json(self, json: Dict[str, any], pop: List[str] = None)` - set data with a valid json, witch you can example get it with a select.
 Sub dict will default insert as a join, so do not forget when it is time to set a join builder. `Pop`- pop keys from the json, if you have joins in select that not should insert in a table.